Causes of Hypothyroidism

 Whether for treatment of acne, or for Hodgkins Disease, this treatment from the 1960s through the 80s and beyond can be a precursor to developing thyroid disease, especially if the thyroid area wasn’t protected.

 Also called Secondary Hypothyroidism, a tumor on the Pituitary gland interferes with the production of the messager hormone call Thyroid Stimulation Hormone (TSH), causing hypothyroidism as well as potentially adrenal insufficiency if the ACTH messenger hormone isn’t released either.
 Disorders of the hypothalamus gland in the brain may also cause thyroid hormone deficiency.

 Trauma, such as from automobile accidents, surgery, or severe uterine hemorrhage during childbirth can result in Sheeans Syndrome, which is hypopituitarism, and results in hypothyroidism.
 Cholecystectomy and Hysterectomy, as well as Tonsillectomy, can increase the risk of hypothyroid.
 Whiplash or neck trauma can cause hypothyroidism.

 Prolonged acute stress

 Long-term high stress can push cortisol high, and the latter pushes T4 to convert to the inactive Reverse T3, which causes hypothyroid symptoms.
-This can be reversed once one moves away from the acute and chronic stress.
+This is called Secondary Hypothyroidism and can be reversed once one moves away from the acute and chronic stress.